bharper5475/longpig.conf/readme.md

-# 🧠 Zsh Environment Dependencies & Installation Guide
+#  Zsh Environment Dependencies & Installation Guide

 This document lists every package, plugin, and CLI tool required by your `.zshrc`, including their official GitHub pages and platform-specific install commands.
+Included are node and treesitter-cli which are reuired for nvim to work properly.
+After installation, run nvim and sync lazy plugins.

 ---